platdrag/UnblockableChains/README.md

 - Fund transfers

 ### What is not included (yes, on purpose)
-- Implant packaging, obfuscating and delivery
+- Implant packaging, obfuscating and delivery methods
-- Industry grade Encryption
+- Industry grade public Encryption
 - MachineId code